dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/contract.md

 When dbt is comparing data types, it will not compare granular details such as size, precision, or scale.
 We don't think you should sweat the difference between `varchar(256)` and `varchar(257)`, because it doesn't really affect the experience of downstream queriers.
 If you need a more-precise assertion, it's always possible to accomplish by [writing or using a custom test](/guides/best-practices/writing-custom-generic-tests).

 That said, on certain data platforms, you will need to specify a varchar size or numeric scale if you do not want it to revert to the default.
-This is most relevant for the `numeric` type on Snowflake, which defaults to a precision of 38 and a scale of 0 (zero digits after the decimal, like as rounded to an integer).
+This is most relevant for the `numeric` type on Snowflake, which defaults to a precision of 38 and a scale of 0 (zero digits after the decimal, like rounded to an integer).
 To avoid this implicit coercion, specify your `data_type` with a nonzero scale, like `numeric(38, 6)`.

 ## Example